bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 - **PutMessage**: A message posted by the producer to the BlazingMQ queue.
-This message contains the payload and any associated metadata that producer wants to be deliverd to the consumer.
+This message contains the payload and any associated metadata that producer wants to be delivered to the consumer.

 - **AckMessage**: An acknowledgement sent by BlazingMQ queue to the producer in response to the PUT message.
 The *AckMessage* carries the success/failure